nejucomo/blog/content/2014-08-13_monetary-base-growth-btc-vs-eth.rst

       <div id="div-plot_monetary-base-btc-vs-eth-growth-rate" style="width: 100%; height: 400px"></div>
     </div>

 **Note:** Bitcoin starts at 0 BTC in its genesis block, so the percentage growth at year 1 is infinite and is excluded.
-By contrast, Ethereum starts with an initial allocation of ``𝑥 ETH``.
+By contrast, Ethereum starts with an initial allocation of ``x ETH``.

 Long Term Growth Rate
 ---------------------